TENSO: Software Package for Numerically Exact Open Quantum Dynamics Based on Efficient Tree Tensor Network Decomposition of the Hierarchical Equations of Motion: Numerical examples

 The simplest adjustment parameter is time step size.
 An initial step size which is too large may result in numerical problems or simulation failure.
 The initial step size is set by the parameter \lstinline{step_time} in the propagator.
 A good rule of thumb is that it should be at most $1/20$th of the fastest timescale in the problem.

-The default propagation method in \texttt{TENSO} begins with the use of an adaptive rank projection splitting method referred to in the code as \lstinline{ps2}, which has a variable memory footprint, then transitions to a static rank, constant memory footprint direct integration method, \lstinline{vmf}.
+The default propagation method in \texttt{TENSO} begins with the use of the ps2 projection splitting method that adapts the TTN ranks to the problem at hand and therefore has a variable memory footprint. \texttt{TENSO} then transitions to a static rank, constant memory footprint direct integration method, vmf.
 This scheme should be appropriate for most uses.
-More information on adjusting the propagation method and error tolerances is located in section \ref{sec:prop_params}.
+More information on adjusting the propagation method and error tolerances is located in Sections \ref{sec:defaults} and \ref{sec:prop_params}.

 We will demonstrate convergence of calculations with respect to depth and rank using spin-boson models specified in Table \ref{tab:2}.
 The first model in Fig. \ref{fig:converging} (a) employs a symmetric model ($\Delta\epsilon = 0$) with a purely DL bath, while (b) and (c) use an asymmetric system coupled to a combined DL and BO bath.
 The system Hamiltonian and system-bath coupling operator are the same as in Listing~\ref{lst:full_file_example}.